-We have included Inuit and Inuvialuit names from each dialect of Inuktut, and names from all languages of Indigenous peoples of Manitoba.
+We have included Inuit and Inuvialuit names from each dialect of Inuktitut, and names from all languages of Indigenous peoples of Manitoba.
 Language keepers provided spellings based on their regional dialects, which may differ from other regional spellings and pronunciations within each language group.

-Katie Winters • Taqralik Partridge • Elder Verna Demontagny • Eric Robinson • Johnny Kasudluak • Theresie Tunglik • Krista Ulujuk Zawadski • Holly Carpenter • Marge Roscelli • EJ Fontaine • Maggie Pululik • Diane Powderhorn • Elder Dr. Mary Courchene • Dr. Niigaan Sinclair
+Katie Winters • Taqralik Partridge • Elder Verna Demontigny • Eric Robinson • Johnny Kasudluak • Theresie Tunglik • Krista Ulujuk Zawadski • Holly Carpenter • Marge Roscelli • EJ Fontaine • Maggie Pululik • Diane Powderhorn • Elder Dr. Mary Courchene • Dr. Niigaan Sinclair

 Indigenous Advisory Circle Member Contributers

 Sherry Farrell Racette • Cathy Mattes • Fred Ford • Jarita Greyeyes • Daina Warren • Kablusiak • Tanya Lukin-Linklater • Jocelyn Piirainen • Julia Lafreniere • Jaimie Isaac